haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 - Defaults to 3 nodes
 - Service principal: the accounts in which the nodes are going to run
 - Minimum nodes is 3
+- **Create using application code**
+  - Get service principal / authenticate
+  - Create a KubernetesCluster with region, resource group, principal, defining the agent pool (with virtual machines and tier of virtual machine) with DNS prefix
+  - Can update kubernetesCluster to change number of virtual nodes etc...

 ### Deploy Kubernetes cluster
 - Using cloud shell cli